Uniswap/docs/docs/contracts/uniswapx/guides/priorityorderreactor.md

 ## Example Implementation
 Alice submits a PriorityOrder offering 1 ETH in exchange for a minimum of 1000 USDC.
 The fair market rate for the order is 1100 USDC, resulting in around 100 USDC in potential profit.

 If we assume a filler has a desired margin of 10% of the total profit, the best price is 1090 USDC.
 This would be 900 bps of improvement.
-Thiw filler would convert bps to mps (see below for details) to get 900 * 1000 = 900,000 mps of improvement.
+This filler would convert bps to mps (see below for details) to get 900 * 1000 = 900,000 mps of improvement.
 Thus they would set priorityFee of 900,000 wei on their fill transaction.
 Keep in mind that this is additional to the base fee.

 # Details for Fillers
 - The interface is exactly the same as the current production version of UniswapX, but there will be a new reactor address which will require new approvals.